TDAS-Dev/DecentralizedLibrary/README.md

 Landing Page
 1. Sort out the image background for the Library landing page prevent the blurriness
-2. Link the explore Library button to the home page (Tonight)
+2. Link the explore Library button to the home page (Tonight) (DONE)
-3. link the functionality of connect buttons to metamask using moralis sdk
+3. link the functionality of connect buttons to metamask using moralis sdk (DONE)

 NavBar
 1. Add the routing to the home page logo.
-(Tonight)
+(Tonight) (DONE)
-2. Add hamburger to navbar using the fontawesome icon (tonight)
+2. Add hamburger to navbar using the fontawesome icon (tonight) (SCRAPPED)
+3. Redo all corrections to the navBar component